a7u7a/python-image-optimization/readme.md

 # Image optimizer for web photos

 - Python script to batch optimize images for static web assets.
+Outputs `.webp` files.
 - Similar to [handbrake-batcher](https://github.com/a7u7a/handbrake-batcher) but for images.
 - Point to a directory with a structure such as this: